SCMGuruLLC/betsy/README.md

 languages.
 I could not think of a better way to do that than porting code from one language to another.
-There are other benefits to learning languages this way, such as discovering a better way of writing already written code during the language porting process (refactoring) and learning what language is right for a given job.
+There are other benefits to learning languages this way, such as discovering a better way of writing already written code (refactoring) and learning what language is right for a given job.

 Each branch is developed until they all reach a common design goal and are stable.
 It is at this point that a release is made